ChetanThapliyal/Secure-cloudNative-CI-CD-pipeline/README.md

 A security-centric CI/CD pipeline which integrates cutting-edge tools and practices to ensure robust code quality, vulnerability scanning, artifact publishing, secure Kubernetes deployment, and continuous monitoring.

+The pipeline is used to deploy the [**BoardgameListingWebApp**](https://github.com/ChetanThapliyal/BoardGameWebApps.git), a full-stack web application that displays lists of board games and their reviews.
+While anyone can view the board game lists and reviews, they are required to log in to add/ edit the board games and their reviews.
+The 'users' have the authority to add board games to the list and add reviews, and the 'managers' have the authority to edit/ delete the reviews on top of the authorities of users.

 ## Table of Contents
 - [Introduction](#introduction)
 - [Technologies Used](#technologies-used)